nadrino/kotor-walkthrough/kotor/walkthrough/065_Manaan.md

 	- **This is dangerous...**
 	- **What happened down there?**
 	- How will I get down there?
-- Go back near the fountains (trigger the Banther if not already ?)
+- Go back near the fountains -> prepare for next step (could trigger the Banther if not already ?)
 - Transit back to Ebon

 [< Previous Page](064_Manaan.md)